A spatial model for dormancy in random environment: Introduction and main results

 has been shown to be finite in all dimensions $d\geq 1$.
 The absence of $\kappa$ is due to the fact that it is most favourable for the population growth if the individuals stay immobile, which corresponds to $\kappa=0$.
 Moreover, is has been shown in \cite{intermittency} that there are cases, where already the quantity $\frac{1}{t}\log\left<U(t)\right>$ converges to a finite limit, namely in the transient dimensions $d\geq 3$ under the assumption that $0\leq\frac{\gamma}{\rho}\leq G_d(0)^{-1}$, where $G_d(0)$ denotes the Green's function again.
+In these regimes \eqref{resultgaertner} therefore converges to $0$.